 Simply by discussing with some Chefs I understood that I was not alone to brainstorm on how to supply fresh organic herbs and greens no matter what the climate is, around the year and without a drop of chemical compounds.
-That’s when I researched the topic furthermore and met a number of interesting people (Estonia has a very interesting and productive Greentech scene), among whom Lauri Kapp whom had already a strong track in experimenting in the field of hydroponics.
+That’s when I researched the topic furthermore and met several interesting people (Estonia has a very interesting and productive Greentech scene), among whom Lauri Kapp had already a strong track in experimenting in the field of hydroponics.

 What about the name “Natufia”?
 It sounds like a well-kept secret… Is it?